fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     Depending on both your height and the opponent's height, you can fairly often get Triple Break to catch them as they fall.

     As a rule, if you hit them as you're on your way up your jump, you'll probably not land in time for the Triple Break.

+!!! quote "j.MK/HK > 5HK"

+5HK will fairly often catch the opponent similarly to Triple Break but way less dangerous if it misses.

+!!! quote "j.MK/HK > Justice Fist > Triple Break"

+Despite how dangerous the Justice Fist is to whiff, it actually works fairly reliably.
+The HP version of Justice Fist can often go under people and whiff, definitely practice this in training on a jumping opponent to get a feel for it.
+If you can land this, you can do 50% damage very easily off a basic full Triple Break Loop

+### Triple Break Loops

+!!! quote "Whatever > Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
+    As mentioned early, this is the basic Triple Break loop.
+Will work anywhere on the screen and deal roughly 40% damage.

+!!! quote "Whatever > Triple Break > 2MP > 5MK > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"

+A slightly more optimal loop, corner only as 5MK will fall out midscreen.
+Sneaks in a bit more damage and also builds you more meter.
+Another corner variant is to do 5MP > 5HP > Justice Fist.
+Any of these extensions only work after the first Triple Break, just stick to Justice Fist after the 2nd or third Triple Breaks.

+!!! quote "Whatever > Triple Break > 5HP > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"

+Similar to the previous loop, but works midscreen.